COMPARE REMOVAL QUOTES

 When it comes to items that are too big for storage crates, take care to cover them with old linen or plastic sheeting.
 Flatten everything you can.
 If you have a dining set that can be unscrewed, for instance, then take it apart.
 For specialist or heavy items, like pianos or large canvases, seek professional advice before shipping them.

 Why Hire a Company for Moving to New Zealand?

 Without professionals, you will feel very much on your own during the move.
 If items are broken or go missing because you have shipped them yourself, then sorting out these issues will fall to you just as you are trying to get on with settling into your new life overseas.
 Remember that professional removals firms are experts and will offer you specific advice for the sorts of things that your family want to take with them.
-In addition, good movers offer you a moving service with the necessary insurance to ensure you have complete peace of mind while your treasured possessions are at sea.
+In addition, professional and reliable movers offer you international moving services with the necessary insurance to ensure you have complete peace of mind while your treasured possessions are at sea.